scepman/scepman-docs/docs/scepman-configuration/optional/domain-controller-certificates.md

 ## Installation on the Client

-Then you must download our SCEP client software SCEPClientCore \(please ask the support for download while it is in Beta\). **It requires .NET Core 3.1 to be installed on the target systems.**
+Then you must download our Open Source SCEP client software [SCEPClient](https://github.com/scepman/scepclient/releases/latest). **It requires the [.NET Core 3.1 Runtime](https://download.visualstudio.microsoft.com/download/pr/9845b4b0-fb52-48b6-83cf-4c431558c29b/41025de7a76639eeff102410e7015214/dotnet-runtime-3.1.10-win-x64.exe) to be installed on the target systems.**

 Execute the following command in an elevated command prompt on a domain controller to receive a Domain Controller certificate from SCEPman: